(previously known as Taxeotis dasyzona)

-The adult moths are pale brown with a vague variable dark markings, often including a dark dog-leg line across each forewing.
+The adult moths are pale brown with vague variable dark markings, often including a dark dog-leg line across each forewing.
+The males have a pale hair tuft along the underside of each hindwing costa.
+The females have thread-like antennae.
+The males have bipectinate antennae.
 The wingspan is about 2.5 cms.

 The wings of the males have specialised tufts of scales on the underside of each hindwing beside a dark spot near the base.

 The species has been found mainly in the dry inland regions of Australia, in